-The Disrespect Nobody Campaign is aimed at young people, encouraging them to understand what a healthy relationship is, to rethink their view of controlling behaviour, violence, abuse and sexual abuse, and what consent means.
+The Disrespect Nobody campaign is aimed at young people, encouraging them to understand what a healthy relationship is, to rethink their view of controlling behaviour, violence, abuse and sexual abuse, and what consent means.
 It will also tell you where to get help and advice.
 Visit their website.

 Thinkuknow offers advice to young people on sex, relationships and staying safe online.
 People online may try to make you do things which make you uncomfortable, like talking about sex, asking you to send naked photos of yourself, or pressuring you to meet them in real life.
 Visit their website.

-If this happens you can it using the Child Exploitation and Online Protection (CEOP) ‘report it’ button.
+If this happens you can report it using the Child Exploitation and Online Protection (CEOP) ‘report it’ button.
 You’ll be asked for information about you and what’s happened, which will help people to keep you safe.
 You can also make a report to CEOP if you are worried about a friend, or someone you know.